Rainforest conservation

 TEM-sourced or project partner projects in Asia, Oceania and Africa reduce carbon emissions and protect hundreds of thousands of hectares of native forests, which secures habitat for wildlife and support local communities.
 This includes securing vital habitat for millions of species of endemic and endangered rainforest animals and plants.

 For example, projects across Indonesia protect large, in-tact expanses of rainforest that would otherwise have been cleared.
 This prevents the release of millions of tonnes of greenhouse gas emissions each year.
-Protecting these forests secures the carbon stored within the organic matter.
+Preserving forests helps keep carbon locked in organic matter, both in vegetation and soil, preventing its release into the atmosphere.

 These projects diversify landholder income and put a value on retaining the forests by supporting sustainable agroforestry projects, such as the production of coconut products (oil and sugar) and cashews.